 Prior to IAG, he spent 20 years in the United Kingdom in senior financial services industry roles at Barclays Bank, Schroders and PriceWaterhouseCoopers.
 He commenced his career with PriceWaterhouseCoopers in Auckland.

-He is also a Director of AmGeneral Holdings Berhad and IAG's Group of Companies.
+He is also a Director of AmGeneral Holdings Berhad and several of IAG's subsidiary companies.

 WONG TECK KAT Independent Non-Executive Director